-The Different Types of Breath Analysis
+Different Types of Breath Analysis for DUI Breath Tests

 There are two main DUI breath test technologies in common use today, fuel cell and infrared.
 Of the two, infrared is most commonly used and generally accepted in the scientific community for use in court.

-In infrared breath testing in DUI cases, a light is passed through the sample and then measured.
+In infrared breath testing in DUI cases, a light passed through the sample and then measured.
 Various machines approach this measurement in different ways.
 Infrared light absorption is invisible to the human eye.
 Infrared radiation absorbs alcohol chemicals present in a person's breath at certain wavelengths.
 That absorption rate can be measured and transformed into a BAC (Blood Alcohol Content) reading.

 Infrared Spectroscopy testing requires a person to blow into a tube connected to the breath machine.
 The breath sample flows through the tube to a testing chamber that contains infrared light.
 Alcohol chemicals present in the chamber absorb infrared radiation in the light.
-The breath testing machine then measures the amount of infrared light that passes through the chamber or reflects off the breath.
+The breath testing machine then measures the amount of infrared light passing through the chamber or reflects off the breath.
 The machine then prints out a reading that converts the absorption into a BAC (Blood Alcohol Content).

 In addition to attacking the method of measurement in your DUI case, an experienced DUI defense attorney will also spend time challenging the procedures used to take and measure your sample.
-Regardless of which type of technology was used in your case, several human factors may also exist that would interfere with your result.
+Regardless which type of technology used in your case, several human factors may exist that would interfere with your result.

 If you have been arrested for DUI and submitted to a chemical test of your breath for purposes of determining your BAC (Blood Alcohol Content), contact an attorney in your jurisdiction for more information on the admissibility of it's results and the impact it may have on your particular case.